 Dear Prospective Athletic Training Student:

 Thank you for your interest in the Southern Connecticut State University Athletic Training Program.
 Your interest in athletic training comes at a very exciting time professionally.
 Athletic trainers have gone beyond the traditional athletic setting.
-Athletic trainers can be found working with performing arts like the Cirque Soleil, with the military during combat training and at the corporate level to prevent injury and hopefully drive down the cost of healthcare which is hurting us nationally.
+Athletic trainers can be found working with performing arts like the Cirque Soleil, with the military during training and at the corporate level to prevent injury.

 The main emphasis of our program is to develop strong clinicians, while providing opportunities to conduct research and develop professionally.
 In these tough economic times, we offer a solid education at an affordable price.
 If you have not already done so, I invite you to contact me to schedule a visit to our campus.
 You can tour our expanding campus and facilities with one of our Athletic Training students, sit in our academic classes, and meet with me or one of my colleagues.
 You might also like to visit Southern's Web site.
 We would certainly appreciate the opportunity to assist you with the difficult task of choosing the right educational program, and to be involved in your professional preparation.
 Again, thank you for visiting our site, and good luck with your search!